Nicosia: Ottoman rule

-The names of the generals in command of the last two-quarters have been lost:
+The names of the generals in command of the last two-quarters are not known:

 Later the number of neighbourhoods was increased to 24.
 Each neighbourhood was organised around a mosque or a church, where mainly the respective Muslim and Christian communities lived.

 British rule

-Nicosia came under the rule of the United Kingdom on 5 July 1878 in consequence of the Cyprus Convention.
+Nicosia came under British rule on 5 July 1878 in consequence of the Cyprus Convention, in exchange for the British supporting the Ottoman Empire at the Congress of Berlin.

-The old Ottoman administrative headquarters (the Saray) was replaced in 1904 by a new building containing Law Courts, the Land Registry, and the Forestry, Customs, and Nicosia Commissioner's Offices.
-Adjacent was the Nicosia Police headquarters, while opposite were the General Post Office and the Telegraph Office.
-A Venetian Column, previously in a fenced courtyard near the Saray, was restored on a new site in the summer of 1915 in the middle of Saray Square.
-The Nicosia column was presumably erected in compliment to the reigning Doge Francesco Donati about the year 1550.
+The old Ottoman administrative headquarters (the saray) was replaced in 1904 by a new building containing law courts, the land registry, and the forestry, customs, and Nicosia commissioner's offices.
+Adjacent was the Nicosia Police headquarters, while opposite were the general post office and the telegraph office.
+A Venetian column, previously in a fenced courtyard near the saray, was restored on a new site in the summer of 1915 in the middle of Saray Square.
+The Nicosia column was presumably erected in compliment to the reigning Doge Francesco Donato around 1550.

-Just after the British Occupation a Municipal Council was constituted in Nicosia in 1882 for the general administration of public affairs within the city and for a certain area without the walls, under the presidency of a Mayor.
-The first municipal offices were in Municipality Square (now the central municipal market), but in 1944 the offices were transferred temporarily to the d'Avila bastion and in 1952 this was made permanent with a decision to renovate the building.
+Just after the British occupation a municipal council was constituted in Nicosia in 1882 for the general administration of public affairs within the city and for an area outside the walls, under the presidency of a mayor.
+The first municipal offices were in Municipality Square (now the Central Municipal Market), but in 1944 the offices were transferred temporarily to the d'Avila bastion and in 1952 this was made permanent with a decision to renovate the building.

-In 1923 the municipal limits were extended further (see map) and this new area was divided among several of the existing intramural Neighbourhoods.
+In 1923 the municipal limits were extended further, and this new area was divided among several of the existing intramural neighbourhoods.
 In 1938 the boundary was extended to the present limits in the west and to the boundaries of Ayii Omoloyites, Palouriotissa, Kaimakli and Omorfita.
-In 1944 the village authority of Ayii Omoloyites was absorbed, then, shortly after independence, Palouriotissa, Kaimakli and Omorfita were annexed to the city in 1968.
+In 1944 the village authority of Ayii Omoloyites was absorbed, then, Palouriotissa, Kaimakli and Omorfita were annexed to the city in 1968.

+Nicosia International Airport was opened in 1947.
+It remained the location for the air station until its abandonment in 1974.

-In 1955 an armed struggle against British rule began aiming to unite the island with Greece, Enosis.
+In 1955 an armed struggle against British rule began aiming to unite the island with Greece, (enosis).
 The struggle was led by EOKA, a Greek Cypriot nationalist military resistance organisation, and supported by the vast majority of Greek Cypriots.
 The unification with Greece failed and instead the independence of Cyprus was declared in 1960.
 During the period of the struggle, Nicosia was the scene of violent protests against British rule.